Ex-Pakistani PM Imran Khan questioned over corruption charges - lawyer - ExBulletin

 The prime minister who replaced him, Shahbaz Sharif, has rejected Khan’s call for general elections before they are scheduled for the end of this year.

-Khan has won wide popularity among Pakistan’s 220 million people with a conservative, nationalist agenda, and that support has been bolstered more recently by his challenge to the military establishment.
+The corruption case is one of dozens registered against Khan in the past year.
+He says there are nearly 150 cases in total and the charges are part of an attempt by the government and military generals to keep him and his party out of politics.

-Recent protests against his arrest have seen his supporters ransack the homes of senior officers and storm army headquarters, posing an unprecedented challenge to the Muslim country’s most powerful institution.
+The government and military deny it, but recent protests over his arrest have seen his supporters ransack the homes of senior officers and storm army headquarters, posing an unprecedented challenge to the institution. most powerful in the Muslim country.

-The NAB, which has investigated, tried or imprisoned everyone who has served as prime minister since 2008, had asked Khan on May 18 to attend the inquest, but he refused.

-The NAB had given Khan a May 25 deadline to report, which could have led to his arrest for noncompliance.

-The NAB arrested Khan this month on allegations that he and his wife received land worth millions of dollars as a bribe from a real estate tycoon through a charitable trust.
+His party, which denies orchestrating the violence, has also faced a crackdown following the protests.

+Most of the top leaders of Khan’s party – the Pakistan Tehreek-e-Insaf (PTI) – have been arrested, while many have quit the party or politics altogether amid the crackdown following the violent protests.

+“We had all heard about forced marriages in Pakistan, but for PTI a new phenomenon has emerged, forced divorces,” Khan said on Twitter, referring to alleged government and military pressure on members. of his party to leave his camp.

+The party had its most publicized exit on Tuesday when former human rights minister Shireen Mazari – who had been in detention for more than 10 days – announced at a press conference that she was quitting politics for health and family reasons.

-(Reporting by Asif Shahzad; Writing by Miral Fahmy; Editing by Robert Birsel)
+Reporting by Asif Shahzad; Written by Miral Fahmy; Editing by Robert Birsel

 |